United States Refugee Admissions Program: Failure to share information

+Regarding access issues, scholars note the relationship between the bureaucratic systems which offer support services to refugees as creating issues as well.
+They note that professionals such as case managers act with bias, inhibiting the care appropriate and necessary for the well-being and success of refugees.
+In this sense, case managers or providers of accessibility services for refugees within the United States act not as successful care providers, but as inhibitors or gatekeepers to essential services.
+Alternatively, there are current debates regarding the notion that refugees have little power in the relationship between receiver and giver and support services.
+They argue that due to the fact that refugees always have the choice to listen, accept, or behave according to the suggestions posed by their support service provider, they have the ability to dictate the kind of relationship that is maintained between themselves and their care provider.

 Failure to coordinate/monitor refugees

 Because critical information is not always considered when a placement decision is made, it is not surprising that many refugees leave the locations of original placement to look for better opportunities elsewhere.
 In many instances, refugees will seek out communities of fellow country-of-origin nationals.
 Current legislation recognizes this secondary migration as a "natural and expected phenomenon."
-However, there are no tools or tracking system in place to manage this phenomenon.
+However, there are no tools or tracking systems in place to manage this phenomenon.
 USRAP takes no measures in anticipating foreseeable trends in secondary migration by refugees.
 When refugees move, they get lost in the system and their federal assistance money does not follow them.
 Consequently, these secondary migration refugees lose out on a part of their eight months of cash and medical treatment.